mlhartme/stool/DOCUMENTATION.md

 ## Introduction

 Stool is a tool to manage stages - create, publish, configure, delete.
 A stage is a Kubernetes workload, typically a web application.

 ### Quick Tour

 Here's an example what you can do with Stool.
-TODO: assumes `hello` application
+TODO: assumes `hello` class

 You generally invoke Stool from the command-line with `sc` followed by a command and specific arguments.